 What is CNC Machining Surface Roughness?
 Definition, Parameters (Ra vs Rz) and Best Practices

 Surface roughness is one of the most important characteristics of CNC-machined parts.
 It directly affects performance, friction, wear, sealing, appearance, and even manufacturing cost.
+In many CNC machining applications, Ra 3.2 µm is considered the default surface finish standard, commonly specified according to BS EN ISO 1302 guidelines.
 While surface roughness is often specified on technical drawings, it is frequently misunderstood or oversimplified.
 Achieving the ideal surface roughness, such as Ra 3.2 or Ra 1.6, is critical for ensuring the part’s functionality and durability.

 This guide explains what CNC machining surface roughness is, how it’s measured, the meaning of common parameters like Ra and Rz, typical roughness values and best practices for achieving the right surface finish without unnecessary cost.